Database-First TypeScript CRUD Generator

 | Sync missing translations | Scan templates for refs missing from the DB and emit INSERT SQL to fill them (details) |

-The CRUD flows prompt interactively for options like prefix and parent where relevant.
-For scripted runs with --prefix, --parent, or --pagination, use the CLI below.
+The CRUD flows prompt interactively for options like prefix, parent, and index-grid columns where relevant.
+For scripted runs with --prefix, --parent, --pagination, or --grid-columns, use the CLI below.

 CLI Commands

-bun generator/resource schema <table> # introspect one table and write schema files only
+bun reeman schema <table> [--grid-columns <a,b,c>] # introspect one table and write schema files only

-bun generator/resource schema all-tables # introspect every table
+bun reeman schema all-tables # introspect every table

-bun generator/resource crud all # generate CRUD for every existing schema
+bun reeman crud all # full pipeline: schema + CRUD for every table (alias: all-tables)

-For prefixed routes (e.g. /admin/...), bun generator/crud <table> --prefix admin is the lower-level invocation - see Prefixed Routes below.
+For prefixed routes (e.g. /admin/...), bun reeman crud <table> --prefix admin is the invocation - see Prefixed Routes below.

-schema and crud are intentionally separate steps so you can review the introspected types before committing to the generated UI.
+schema and crud are intentionally separate steps so you can review the introspected types before committing to the generated UI - schema only introspects, crud runs the full pipeline (schema + CRUD generation) for one table or, with all/all-tables, for every table.

 Flags